 You can use Microsoft 365 data loss prevention (DLP) to monitor the actions that are being taken on items you've determined to be sensitive and to help prevent the unintentional sharing of those items.
 For more information on DLP, see Learn about data loss prevention.

-Endpoint data loss prevention (Endpoint DLP) extends the activity monitoring and protection capabilities of DLP to sensitive items that are physically stored on Windows 10 devices.
+Endpoint data loss prevention (Endpoint DLP) extends the activity monitoring and protection capabilities of DLP to sensitive items that are physically stored on Windows 10, Windows 11, and macOS (Catalina 10.15 and higher) devices.
 Once devices are onboarded into the Microsoft 365 compliance solutions, the information about what users are doing with sensitive items is made visible in activity explorer and you can enforce protective actions on those items via DLP policies.

 If you are looking for device control for removable storage, see Microsoft Defender for Endpoint Device Control Removable Storage Access Control.

 In Microsoft 365 Compliance, DLP policy evaluation of sensitive items occurs centrally, so there is no time lag for policies and policy updates to be distributed to individual devices.
 When a policy is updated in compliance center, it generally takes about an hour for those updates to be synchronized across the service.
 Once policy updates are synchronized, items on targeted devices are automatically re-evaluated the next time they are accessed or modified.”

 Endpoint activities you can monitor and take action on

 Microsoft Endpoint DLP enables you to audit and manage the following types of activities users take on sensitive items that are physically stored Windows 10, Windows 11, or macOS devices.